Define: Wills, Trusts, and Estates Law

 How Will Contests Work?

 One way to challenge a Will is through what is known as a “Will contest.”
-If an individual claim that the deceased person did not really know what he/she was doing when he/she wrote their Will, then the Will can be invalidated.
-The theory is called “lack of testamentary capacity” and occurs when the testator’s mental or physical faculties are so impaired by disease or injury that they cannot think clearly or at all.
+If an individual claims that the deceased person did not really know what he/she was doing when he/she wrote their Will, then the Will can be invalidated.
+The theory is called “lack of testamentary capacity”.
+It occurs when the testator’s mental or physical faculties are so impaired by disease or injury that they cannot think clearly or at all.

 What Is Estate Planning and How Does It Relate to Will Settlement?

 Estate planning involves making sure that your assets are distributed to the correct people when you die.
-Often, it involves the use of a Will and other legal documents, such as trusts and Letters of Administration.
-If a person has not put much thought into estate planning, then it is possible that their assets will be distributed to the wrong people or in the wrong amounts.
-For example, if a person does not have valid beneficiary designations for their bank accounts and other property, then it is possible that someone who is not intended to receive the money might have access to it instead.
+Often, it consists of the use of a Will and other legal documents, such as trusts and Letters of Administration.
+If a person has not put much thought into estate planning, then their assets may be distributed to the wrong people or in the wrong amounts.
+For example, suppose a person does not have valid beneficiary designations for their bank accounts and other property.
+In that case, someone who does not intend to receive the money might have access to it instead.

 The laws surrounding estate planning are very complicated.
-However, it is important to get professional help if you wish to ensure that your property is distributed correctly after you die.
+However, it is essential to get professional help if you wish to ensure that your property is distributed correctly after you die.

 Conclusion:

-Will contests can be prevented if you file your Last Will and Testament with your local courthouse and make sure that you have filed a valid estate plan.
+Will contests can be prevented if you file your last will with your local courthouse and make sure that you have filed a valid estate plan.
 This is something that an attorney can help you with.
 If you do not have a valid estate plan, then the courts may do the job for you.
-Will contests can also be avoided by making sure that beneficiaries are properly designated in a valid Will or trust document.
+Will contests can also be avoided by making sure that beneficiaries are correctly designated in a valid Will or trust document.

 If you have questions about creating a trust or a will, refer to this link to schedule a consultation with a law firm handling all aspects of your estate planning.